 We love that the Plush Wolf Dog toy is made of materials specifically engineered for energetic dogs.
 It’s cheap but still high quality, and should last your Aussie for a long time if properly cared for.

 - Great for fetching, and chew sessions.

 If you’ve never used a Wubba with a dog before, you are in for a treat!
 Wubbas are fantastic and a great interactive toy for fetching and chewing.
 They are also perfect for tug-o-war.
 It’s made with ballistic-grade nylon reinforced fabric, which means it can stand up to even the more aggressive Aussies.
 The toy contains two tennis balls to help it bounce.

 The Wubba is enjoyed by dogs of all different sizes and is backed by the same brand reputation as other KONG toys.
 We don’t recommend this toy for unsupervised play, but it’s definitely more durable than plush toys.
 The squeaker inside will drive your Aussie crazy for hours.
 It’s also budget-friendly.

 We love the Wubba for dogs of all different sizes.
 It’s great for an active breed like the Australian Shepherd and keeps your pup busy for hours on end.

 What types of toys are best for my Aussie?

 Every Australian Shepherd is different.
 So the answer to this question is that it all depends on how your Aussie likes to play and what materials he prefers.
 If you know what he has previously liked to play with, sticking with these types of toys will be a surefire winner.
-If you have a brand new Aussie pup, it’s a great idea to invest in a selection of toys to see what he likes.
-You never know, he might like them all!
+If you have a brand new Aussie pup, investing in a selection of toys to see what he likes is a great idea.
+You never know.
+He might like them all!